codefresh-io/terraform-provider-codefresh/docs/resources/api_key.md

 Manages an API Key tied to an Account and a User.

 terraform-provider-codefresh itself uses an API key, passed as provider's attribute, but it's possible to use that API Key to generate a new one.
+This resource requires Codefresh system admin permissions, hence is relevant for on-prem deployments of Codefresh only.

 ## Example usage